Size and Location Class 9 Notes Geography Chapter 1 - PDF Download

 Q1.
 Why does the Sun Rise Two Hours Earlier in Arunachal Pradesh than Gujarat?

-Ans: There is a time difference of two hours between Gujarat and Arunachal Pradesh.
-But, the time along the Standard Meridian of India passing through Mirzapur in Uttar Pradesh is considered as the standard time in the whole country.
+Ans: There is a 2 hour time difference between Gujarat and Arunachal Pradesh.
+Nevertheless, the time along the Standard Meridian of India, which passes through Mirzapur in Uttar Pradesh, is regarded the national standard time.

-The latitudinal extent of India has direct influence on the duration of the day and night in the country.
-As a result, the sun rises two hours earlier in Arunachal Pradesh than Gujarat and the watches show the same time in both of the places.
+The latitude of India has a direct impact on the length of the day and night in the nation.
+As a consequence, the sun rises two hours sooner in Arunachal Pradesh than in Gujarat, although the timepieces in both areas display the same time.

 Q2.
 How is the Location of India in Asia?